tcwillis/weather-app/README.md

 ## To do

 - Consider ejecting [Create React App] for greater control over Webpack configuration, linting, etc
-- Ditch [React Bootstrap] and re-write UI components as a sepearate repo
-- Define a theme in the component library that can be applied to the application (e.g. styled-components, theme provider)
+- Define a theme in the component library that can be applied to the application
-- Define appropriate breakpoints in theme for mobile, tablet, desktop, etc
 - Update middleware to handle checking redux state for data before dispatch
-- Fetching HOC to have reusable loader while data is being fetched
 - Implement [jest-fetch-mock] to mock all fetches
+- Further unit tests for all UI components (e.g. apiActions and transform)
+- Improve handling of useDispatch and useSelector in enzyme unit tests
 - Add logger middleware
-- Unit tests for apiActions and transform
-- Enhance middleware to handle getState
 - Consider better use of transform utility to handle different types of data
 - Consider better mocking (e.g mountebank or similar)
+- Better screen reader support
+- Update default value for search field with that retrieved via geolocation
+- Add support for postcode lookup
+- Use different API to retrieve preciptation and pollen count data
+- Debouncing for location search to prevent numerous API requests